xiongrxchn/IntelBri.github.io/index.md

 #### Patrolman system desgin

 We design the Patrolman system, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-The system consists of a mobile platform (we use the toy car in the experiments), a MPU-6050 accelerometer and a GPS sensor.
-Also, we use the power bank to supply power of the system.
+The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, and a GPS sensor.
+Also, we use the power bank to supply the power of the system.

 ![](Images/car0.png)